 Strategic Considerations – Is the product sold to customers that also buy other, more profitable products, and do these customers want one stop shopping?
 If so, it may be necessary to retain the laggards at least for a while to retain the business of the others.

 While it’s especially important in high SKU industries such as consumer products, all companies need to have a defined process to maintain their product portfolios.
 Software tools are also available to help with this process and analysis.
-In the end, it comes down to business decision using the best quantification of the items discussed above.
-If you’d like to read more, please click here for another article I collaborated on which further discusses the topic.
+In the end, it comes down to a business decision using the best quantification of the items discussed above.